Kariuki11/monty/README.md

-This is the Monty project
+This is the Monty project on January 2024